 The Assistant Senior Patrol Leader acts as the Senior Patrol Leader in the absence of the Senior Patrol Leader or when called upon.
 He also provides direction to other youth leaders in the Troop.

 The printable copy also includes a self evaluation form for the position.
 Our youth leaders self evaluate at least once during their term.
 We try to keep it positive with them, but it does help them recognize areas they should be working on.
+This is just an example which can be adjusted to meet the needs of your youth leaders.

 Printable copy of Assistant Senior Patrol Leader Description and Self Evaluation